calugj/platoon-cps/src/report/platoon.typ

 = Objective

-Cooperative ACC is the direct follow-up of the Adaptive Cruise Control, a device that allows to keep a desired headway to the preceding vehicle.
+CACC #footnote[Cooperative Adaptive Cruise Control.] is the direct follow-up of the Adaptive Cruise Control, a device that allows to keep a desired headway to the preceding vehicle.
 This technology can be used to setup platooning, a sequence of vehicles where one follow each other adaptively at safe distance.
 This will in turn reduce traffic, as the platoon is managed by fast-responsive controllers, and possibly reduce the pollution by increasing the aerodynamic efficiency.
 However, as we delegate human responsibility to machines, attacks can be attempted to harm the stability of the system, by degrading the performance or causing severe accidents.